 Generative AI in Teaching & Learning

-Generative Artificial Intelligence (or Gen AI for short) refers to technologies that use large-scale models trained on existing data to identify patterns, respond to prompts, and generate new content such as text, images, music, or video.
-While generative AI presents new challenges for teaching and learning, it also offers opportunities to enhance creativity, reflection, and learner engagement when its use is informed, thoughtful, and guided by clearly defined learning outcomes.
+Generative Artificial Intelligence (or Gen AI for short) refers to the subset of AI technologies that use large-scale models trained on existing data to identify patterns, respond to prompts, and generate new content such as text, images, music, or video.
+While generative AI presents new challenges for teaching and learning, it also opens incredible new opportunities to enhance creativity, reflection, and learner engagement when AI use is informed, ethical, and guided by clearly defined learning outcomes.

 Georgetown University, Artificial Intelligence Toolkit